Bio-FormatsQR for this page

 - Tick the Bio-Formats box:

 - Click the Close button.
 The updater should want to update some files now:

 - To verify the upgrade, choose Bio-Formats Plugins... from About Plugins beneath the Help menu:

-The Bio-Formats source code is at:
+The Bio-Formats source code is on GitHub.